arugifa/klougle/README.md

 ## Configuring Kloügle

-The only mandatory action you have to perform after installing Kloügle is to change services' default passwords.
+The only mandatory action you have to perform after installing Kloügle is to change services' default passwords, or create new users manually.

 As Kloügle doesn't provide any central authentication system for the moment:

 - every time you want to change your password, you have to do it for all services,
 - there is no "Forgot Password" feature yet available, so keep your password(s) safe...

+For the following services, you have to create a new user by yourself:

+- **notes application:** `http://notes.<YOUR_DOMAIN>/` (please update the server's URL when trying to register/sign in with `http://sync.notes.<YOUR_DOMAIN>/`;
+  by default, a fake one is used to prevent anyone to create accounts on your setup)

-Here are the default credentials configured for each service:
+But for the following ones, here are the default credentials:

 - **news reader:** `admin` / `password` (`http://news.<YOUR_DOMAIN>/settings`)
 - **task management:** `admin` / `admin` (`http://tasks.<YOUR_DOMAIN>/user/1/password`)